Mohammed-razin-cr/File/README.md

 pip install pygame
 # fonts
-you can use those 16 fonts style which is in font directory You can also download font from google and replace the existing font .
+you can use those 16 fonts style which is in font directory You can also download more fons from google and replace the existing font .